Dong-L/Dong-L/README.md

 From LinkedIn
 -->

-I'm a software engineer who enjoys learning and improving as much as accomplishing goals.
+My name is Dong, and I'm a software engineer who enjoys learning and improving as much as accomplishing goals.
 I enjoy running, lifting, and playing basketball in my free time.